ransom00001/Linux_Notes/README.md

 7. The kernel switches the CPU into user mode hands control of the CPU to the process.

 * The context switch answers the important question of when the kernel runs.
-The answer is the it runs between process time slices
+The answer is the it runs between process time slices during a context switch.

+* The kernel also manage memory during a context switch, which can be a complex job.
+The following conditions must hold:

+1. the kernel must have it's own private area in memory that user process can't acess.

+2. Each user process needs it's own section of memory.

+3. One user process may not acess the private memory of another process.

+4. User proxesses can share memory.

+5. Some memory im user processes can be read only.

+6. The system can use more memory thst is physically present by using disk space as auxiliary.

+7. `Note:` The implementation of a amemory address map is called a page table.

+8.